Latest updates

 • the former fire training area and airfield foam cannon testing area

-• the sewage treatment plant
+• sewage treatment plant

-• hangar 54 and fire station building
+• hangar 54 and fire station

 • fuel farm 2, tanker parking area (former fuel farm 1) and working area.